Scripting with Visual Studio Code

 Note: For Visual Studio Code 1.46.0 and later, an experimental debugger might be enabled by default.
 This debugger is not supported with DevWeb scripts.

 Set up your script, using one of the following methods:

-Copy the VsCodeTemplate folder from <DevWeb root folder>\examples\ to a location on the same machine as DevWeb, and rename the copied folder.
+Copy the VsCodeTemplate folder from <DevWeb root>\examples\ to a location on the same machine as DevWeb, and rename the copied folder.

 Open the <DevWeb root folder>\examples\VsCodeTemplate folder, and copy the following files and folder to an existing DevWeb script folder:

 - In VS Code, open the script: Select File > Open Folder and open the relevant folder.
 Edit the script as required.

 - Select Terminal > Run Tasks (in older versions of VS Code, select Tasks > Run Tasks), then select one of the options to record or generate the DevWeb script.

 Note: The tasks use the environment variable DEVWEB_PATH, which should point to the DevWeb installation path.
 The environment variable is created automatically when DevWeb is installed with LoadRunner Professional or LoadRunner Enterprise.

 You can run your DevWeb script for up to 50 Vusers, using the DevWeb plug-in.

 - Select Terminal > Run Tasks (in older versions of VS Code, select Tasks > Run Tasks).